What’s really going to happen to our property market?

 - There is a shortage of good properties for sale and virtually no properties to rent.

-- International immigration is picking up, which will increase the housing demand.
+- International immigration is picking up and this will increase the demand for housing.

 - Our economy is still growing strongly and is very resilient.

-- Unemployment is historically low, meaning anyone who wants a job can get a job (so they'll be able to pay the mortgage repayments.)
+- Unemployment is at historically low levels meaning anyone who wants a job can get a job (so they'll be able to pay the mortgage repayments.)

 - Wages are starting to grow.